dillonjason/directory-structure/root_files.md

 ## Config

-This includes both a config directory as well as all neccesary rc/json/config.js type files needed for your application to run.
+This includes both a config directory as well as all necessary rc/json/config.js type files needed for your application to run.

 Traditionaly this will mean `.babelrc`, `postcss.json`, `.ci-config`, `.gitignore`, etc.